code-with-amitk/Code-examples/ds_questions/data-structures/graphs/shortestPath_MinDistance/Floyd/README.md

 ## Floyd Warshall
 - Not Single Source algorithm It means Algorithm will tell shortest path between all nodes in graph.
+- Works for both directed and undirected graphs.

 ### Example(Graph of friends)
 ![ImgURL](https://i.ibb.co/Hn059w4/floyd-warshall.png)